festwertspeicher/jacques-loom/docs/pages/milestones.md

 ### Goals of this Project Phase

 * Invent a serial warp thread selection mechanism by building a modular teststand with a linear actor and testing at least three different mechanisms on it.
 The desired mechanism should fulfill the desired specs of my loom (reliability, tissue density, speed).
-* Make sure the mechanism doesn't infringe a patent of by having it checked from a lawyer
+* Make sure the mechanism doesn't infringe a patent of by having it checked by a lawyer
 * Ensure that the mechanism cannot be patented by a company by making it publicly available and choosing the right Open Hardware License for my project by consulting a lawyer
 * Documenting the process by writing about the tested mechanisms and what specs they achieved.